himanshuth2005/Omega_Hackers/README.md

 8. Resets the game to its initial state with the ability to start a new game or change difficulty levels.

+### FinalVersion:-
+                                                                                                                10/04/2024
+1. Category Selection: Players can choose from three categories - Planets, Galaxies, or Stars.

+2. Guessing Mechanism: Players guess letters to uncover the hidden word related to the chosen category.

+3. Attempts Counter: The game tracks the number of attempts remaining for the player to guess the word.

+4. Validation: Input validation ensures that players can only enter single alphabetical characters for their guesses.

+5. Feedback: Players receive feedback on their guesses, including whether the guess was correct or incorrect.

+6. Game Over Condition: If players run out of attempts without correctly guessing the word, the game ends.

+7. Winning Condition: If players successfully guess all the letters in the word within the allotted attempts, they win the game.

+8. Timer: A timer keeps track of the time taken by the player to guess the word.

+9. Score Calculation: Players earn a score based on the number of attempts left and the time taken to guess the word.

+10. Full-Screen Mode: The game maximizes to full screen for an immersive experience.